apigspawner/clarde/README.md

 If you have saved conversations from previous sessions, you can select "2" to view and load a recent chat, allowing you to pick up where you left off.

+### Image Analysis

+You can now analyze images using Claude's vision capabilities:

+1. Attach an image:
+   `/attach path/to/your/image.jpg`

+2. Ask questions about the attached image:
+   "What can you see in this image?"
+   "Can you describe the main elements?"

+Supported image formats: JPG, JPEG, PNG, GIF, WEBP

 ### Available Commands

-Clarde supports a variety of commands to enhance your interaction experience.
-The following commands are available within Clarde:
+The following commands are available within the chatbot:

-- `/clear`: Clear the conversation history and screen.
+- `/clear`: Clear the conversation history and screen
-- `/save`: Save the current conversation to a file.
+- `/save`: Save the current conversation to a file
-- `/load`: Load a conversation from a file.
+- `/load`: Load a conversation from a file
-- `/import`: Import a file (Python, JSON, etc.) into the conversation.
+- `/import`: Import a file (Python, JSON, etc.) into the conversation
-- `/history`: Display the conversation history.
+- `/history`: Display the conversation history
-- `/recent`: Show and select from recent conversations.
+- `/recent`: Show and select from recent conversations
+- `/attach`: Attach an image for analysis
-- `/help`: Display the help message.
+- `/help`: Display the help message
-- `quit`: Exit the chat.
+- `quit`: Exit the chat

 ## Future Plans